guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 ## Continue to pay in
 You could still pay into other pots up to a limit of £40,000 a year.
 This includes tax relief of 20%.

-Once you start taking an income from your flexi-acess fund this allowance goes down to £10,000 a year.
+Once you start taking an income from your flexi-access fund this allowance goes down to £10,000 a year.
 It still includes your tax relief.
 For example, to get a contribution of £10,000 you would only have to pay in £8,000.

 You can also pay into your flexi-access fund but you won’t get tax relief on these payments.